flipboxfactory/saml-sp/configure/login.md

 * Description:
     * An array map with the Response attribute names as the array keys and the array values as the user element field.
 The array value can also be a callable.
+* Required: A map item needs to exist for email.
 * Default:
 ```php
 [